 If someone is visually impaired, color palette needs to be taken into account in the design.
 You can still have a wider color palette for the general audience, but you also have to give visual cues to impaired individuals about the course.
 In the example below, the wrong answer is outlined in the color red.
 To be compliant, the designer needs to add another indication of the wrong answer, which could be as simple as a small x in the corner.

-Designing a digital learning experience that’s compliant at any level does impact design.
-But, a small amount of effort and ingenuity to be more inclusive goes a long way.
 Accessibility compliance standards are pushing us to seek creative solutions through new technologies and methods.
 Our goal is to create engaging, meaningful digital learning experiences for everyone.
 That goal hasn’t changed—we’re just broadening our audience to be more inclusive.
 It’s disruptions like these that lead to the most innovative and exciting design.